Voyageurs National Park offers a wealth of recreational activities for everyone to enjoy. Here are a few of the highlights!

 Discover the tranquility of the winter landscape in Voyageurs National Park.
 Venture across frozen lakes and ponds amid the stillness of snow-covered forests, hills, and rocky cliffs.
 The park has both groomed and ungroomed trails for all skill levels; most are accessible from either the Ash River or Rainy Lake visitor centers.
 Cross-country ski rentals and snowshoes for loan are available at the Rainy Lake Visitor Center.
 It’s a fun activity for the whole family!

 Enjoy quiet nights spent under the stars and northern lights at one of over 200 secluded boat-in campsites within the park.
-51 of these campsites may be reserved in advance.
-You may do so by visiting Recreation.gov.
-Where it says “Search for places and activities” choose Voyageurs National Park, then select “Permits and Wilderness,” and then select the area you are interested in.
-You may also make a reservation using the National Call Center at 877-444-6777.
-Just ask for “permits” when you call.
+Please reserve your site ahead of time at Recreation.gov.
+More information can be found here on the park’s website.
 Drive-in campsites are available just outside the Park at Woodenfrog State Forest Campground on Kabetogama Lake and at Ash River Campground.

 Throughout the year, Voyageurs National Park hosts a number of special events and a variety of ranger and naturalist guided activities.
 These include guided boat and canoe tours of the park, a Junior Ranger program, interpretive walks and talks, tours of the gold mine on Little American Island, and a chance to paddle back in history aboard a 26-foot North Canoe.
-Schedules for events and activities are available at the park’s visitor centers or online on our event page.
+Schedules for events and activities are available at the park’s visitor centers or online.
 For specific kids’ activities, check out Park Fun at Voyageurs!

 The distance from city lights and the northern latitude location of Voyageurs National Park provides visitors with excellent stargazing opportunities.
 Constellations are prominent, the band of the Milky Way is often distinguishable, and sightings of the northern lights are not uncommon.